Tjarn/odin-rps/README.md

 It's good I checked.
 The assignment is more detailed.
 First is to write a function, getComputerChoice() that randomly returns one of rock paper scissors.
 So that happens first.
-Now to research random in js. math.random  between 0 and 1.
+Now to research random in js.

+math.random  between 0 and 1.
 Sorry, that's Math.random -- capitalize.
 01/22/2023
-Branch gui

 Forgot to commit and push.
 Did so.
 Next assignment is to set up a GUI to play the game.
 First, create a branch.  git branch gui.  checkout gui.  then git push --set-upstream origin gui